top of page

-Deep Knowledge Group Launches Latest Edition of Global AI Competitiveness Index in Hong Kong Alongside Distinguished Index Committee Members
+Latest Edition of Global AI Competitiveness Index Launched by Deep Knowledge Group Alongside Distinguished Index Committee Members

 On 11 May 2026 Deep Knowledge Group launched Global AI Competitiveness Index Part 6: Analyzing AI from a BioTech, Healthcare and Longevity Perspective, alongside a dedicated AI in Biotech, Healthcare and Longevity in Hong Kong report and ecosystem platform.
 Together, the two releases extend DKG’s AI competitiveness programme into one of the most strategically important applied domains of artificial intelligence: the intersection of biotechnology, healthcare, preventive medicine and longevity innovation.

-The launch was marked by a virtual press conference bringing together members of the Global AI Competitiveness Index Committee, including Dame Jenny Shipley, Former Prime Minister of New Zealand; Dr King Au, Former Executive Director of the Hong Kong Financial Services Development Council; Dmitry Kaminskiy, General Partner of Deep Knowledge Group; and Prof. Dr. Patrick Glauner, Professor of Artificial Intelligence at the Deggendorf Institute of Technology.
+The launch of the newest edition of the index was marked by a virtual press conference bringing together members of the Global AI Competitiveness Index Committee, including Dame Jenny Shipley, Former Prime Minister of New Zealand; Dr King Au, Former Executive Director of the Hong Kong Financial Services Development Council; Dmitry Kaminskiy, General Partner of Deep Knowledge Group; and Prof. Dr. Patrick Glauner, Professor of Artificial Intelligence at the Deggendorf Institute of Technology.

 “What a pleasure it is, as both a former Prime Minister and a former Health Minister, to have high-quality material like this for public servants all around the world.
 For health ministers trying to decide when and how to deploy AI in systems and across systems, this AI competitiveness report will be invaluable...
 This is not just part of the global ‘AI everything’ narrative.
 In healthcare, longevity and applied AI, the question is much more practical: what is already deployable, what is best practice, and how can governments adopt it responsibly?”